 A 14-year-old male, neutered, Bichon Frise presented for the onset of seizure activity having exhibited 3 generalized tonic-clonic events over a 9-month period.
 A neurological examination revealed an absent left-sided menace response with a reduced right-sided response.
-There were no other neurological deficits noted.
+However, no other neurological deficits were noted.
 Otherwise considered healthy, the dog underwent MRI using the Hallmarq 2nd generation 1.5T unit (see Fig 1).

 The imaging results